-From 25 March 2019, you're permitted to bring 14 kilograms with you on board every Qantas domestic flight. with one carry-on bag weighing up to 10 kilograms (the limit used to be seven kilograms).
+You're permitted to bring 14 kilograms with you on board every Qantas domestic flight with one carry-on bag weighing up to 10 kilograms.
 This allowance can be spread over suitcases of up to 115 centimetres, one smaller suitcase and a garment bag, or two smaller bags on domestic flights.

 And with a little prior planning – and the right info – 10 kilograms is plenty of room for everything you need..
 These tips will help you pack with a ruthlessness that would make Marie Kondo proud.

 Invest in a lightweight suitcase1/11

 The easiest way to keep the kilos down?
 Invest in a lightweight suitcase.
 Many older travel bags can tip the scales at more than three kilograms, eating up a good chunk of your baggage limit before you’ve even packed anything.

 These days there’s an abundance of high-quality, low-weight options available.
-Samsonite’s 55-centimetre Lite-Shock Spinner suitcase weighs just 1.7 kilograms, leaving you with plenty of leftover packing weight.
-To downsize even further, ditch the wheels and carry everything in a Kanken backpack, which weigh in at just 300 grams, or a simple foldable duffle bag.
+Rimowa's 50-centimetre Essential Lite Cabin suitcase weighs just 2 kilograms, leaving you with plenty of leftover packing weight.
+To downsize even further, ditch the wheels and carry everything in a Bellroy Tokyo Backpack, which weigh in at just 850 grams, or a simple foldable duffle bag.

 Swap your laptop for a tablet2/11